Garrana/MEAArc/README.md

    3- Applying the specific agreed use cases in the pilot planning session.
    4- Demonstrating the use cases and projected servers to the customer.

- you can use the Azure Arc jumpstart as guidance into deploying the agreed specific used cases https://github.com/microsoft/azure_arc it provides a walk through the process of setting up demos that show how to get started with Azure Arc.
+.[Microsoft Arc offial documentation] (https://docs.microsoft.com/en-us/azure/azure-arc/) should be used as deployment guide for the agreed specific use cases, however you can also utilize the [Azure Arc jumpstart] (https://github.com/microsoft/azure_arc) .
+The jumpstart does not focus on deployment best practices but rather provide a guide into building a demo environment for different use cases.
+It provides a walk through the process of setting up demos that show how to get started with Azure Arc.
 They are designed with a "zero to hero" approach in mind and with as much automation as possible.
-The goal is for you to have a working Azure Arc demo environment spun up in no time so you can focus on showing the core values of the solution.
+The goal of the jumpstart is to provide a working Azure Arc demo environment spun up in no time so you can focus on showing the core values of the solution.

 ### 6- Future Plans